written by Michelle Buck

 But how do you get started and stand out?
-What tools do you need to be successful while promoting your products on Pinterest?
+What tools do you need to be successful in order to promote your products on Pinterest?
 In this post, I’ll highlight the features and benefits of having Pinterest in your marketing toolbox.

 Pinterest & Your Business

 How do you know if your specific business is a good fit on Pinterest?
 One way to determine this is to search the Pinterest categories to see if there is one that fits your niche.
 For instance, my business fits into “social media” or “blogging tips.”
 But what if your topic isn’t that straightforward?
 Browsing the categories at Pinterest Explore might help.
 You can also use the search icon on Pinterest and search keywords.
 If you get a dropdown box with other ideas, you are golden!

 If you aren’t sure if your brand is a good fit, then research competitors in your niche.
 Are they using Pinterest?
 If so, how are they using it?
 You might have to try a more creative approach, so take your time and research how similar brands are using the platform.